MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 ### Log phases {#log-phases}

+Some audit event sources divide the request processing into stages.
 Logging phases indicate the request processing stages at which audit logging records events.
+Specifying logging phases is useful when you need fine-grained visibility into request execution and want to capture events before and after critical processing steps.

 #|
 || Log phase      | Description ||